overhide/remotestorage-tutorial/README.md

-The RS ecosystem is a Bring-Your-Own-Data (BYOD) [un-hosted](https://unhosted.org/) concept:  your users authenticate and authorize with any of the RS hosts in the ecosystem, or their own, and connect to your application with their data, that they bring from the RS provider of their choosing.
+The RS ecosystem is a Bring-Your-Own-Data (BYOD) <a target="_blank" href="https://unhosted.org/">un-hosted</a> concept:  your users authenticate and authorize with any of the RS hosts in the ecosystem, or their own, and connect to your application with their data, that they bring from the RS provider of their choosing.
 You, the app developer, don't own and are not responsible for their data.
 They, your users, have freedom of where their data lives and how safe it is.
-For all intents and purposes the RS provider can be a public offering such as [overhide.io](https://rs.overhide.io) or [other RS servers](https://remotestorage.io/servers/), or the user's self-hosted system.
+For all intents and purposes the RS provider can be a public offering such as <a target="_blank" href="https://rs.overhide.io">overhide.io</a> or <a target="_blank" href="https://remotestorage.io/servers/">other RS servers</a>, or the user's self-hosted system.

 If you're into devops, the RS ecosystem is an ecosystem of self-hosted clusters that are stood up by the community for everyone to use.
 You can stand up a private cluster just for your app or for the public.
 You can provide RS storage for free or charge a fee in dollars or ethers.
-To stand up a paid server look no further than the [Lucchetto RS server](https://github.com/overhide/armadietto/blob/master/lucchetto/README.md), batteries included.
+To stand up a paid server look no further than the <a target="_blank" href="https://github.com/overhide/armadietto/blob/master/lucchetto/README.md">Lucchetto RS server</a>, batteries included.

 All the code is Free Open-Source Software (FOSS).
 The community is strongly pro-openness and empowering data self-ownership.

 The first part of the tutorial is a hands-on materialization of all of the above in a simplistic Web app.
 In the second part we will extend our example to enable in-app purchases.
-We will leverage RS &mdash; albeit with the [Lucchetto bolt-on](https://www.npmjs.com/package/lucchetto) &mdash; to easily receive payments in dollars and cryptos for a an optional feature.
+We will leverage RS &mdash; albeit with the <a target="_blank" href="https://www.npmjs.com/package/lucchetto">Lucchetto bolt-on</a> &mdash; to easily receive payments in dollars and cryptos for a an optional feature.

 ------

 Questions, comments?
-Let's discuss at [RS forums](https://community.remotestorage.io/) or [r/overhide](https://www.reddit.com/r/overhide/).
+Let's discuss at <a target="_blank" href="https://community.remotestorage.io/">RS forums</a> or <a target="_blank" href="https://www.reddit.com/r/overhide/">r/overhide</a>.

 ------